Chirag Jani (actor)

-Chirag Jani is an Indian actor who has appeared in Tamil, Telugu, Gujarati and Hindi language films.
+Chirag Jani is an Indian actor who has appeared in Tamil, Telugu, Gujarati, Hindi and Malayalam language films.
 He made his acting debut in the Hindi serial Sapne Suhane Ladakpan Ke, along with Vaishnavi Mahant, directed by Rajesh Babbar and produced by Shyamashish Bhattacharya.
 His performances in many films were applauded, especially in Yahan Ameena Bikti Hai, directed by Kumar Raj.
 Chirag played as Sindhura in the devotional TV show Vighnaharta Ganesha.
 He has also acted in television series like Porus (as the Dasyu King Arunayak) and Dastaan-E-Mohabbat Salim Anarkali (as Mirza Muhammad Hakim).

 Chirag has recently appeared as the villain in Kaappaan, an action thriller directed by K. V. Anand.
 He starred in the Gujarati film G.